coderefinery/reproducible-research/content/environments.md

 - Definition files (e.g. Dockerfile or Singularity definition file) are text files that contain a series of instructions to build container images.

+## You may have use for containers in different ways

+- Installing a certain software is tricky, or not supported for your operating system? -> See if an image is available and run the software from a container instead!
+- You want to make sure your colleagues are using the same environment for running your code? -> Provide them an image of your container!
+  - If this does not work, because they are using a different architecture than you do? -> Provide a definition file for them to build the image suitable to their computers.
+This does not create the exact environment as you have, but in most cases similar enough.

+## The container recipe

 Here is an example of a Singularity definition file ([reference](https://apptainer.org/docs/user/main/build_a_container.html#building-containers-from-apptainer-definition-files)):
 ```
 Bootstrap: docker